 Education is organized according to the European Credit Transfer System, which allows students to spend a semester or academic year abroad, studying at universities in Turkey through the exchange programs.
 This gives students the opportunity to improve their language skills and to get to know another country and culture.

 The main aim of the Department of Western Languages is to improve and develop the level of knowledge of language and literature; this includes covering the following categories: typological and comparative linguistics; cognitive linguistics; the discursive aspective of studying languages; interpreting literature; comparative literature; and applying technology to the study and teaching of foreign languages.

-Our faculty members have published 2 monographs, 13 textbooks, and over 150 articles and presentations about language and literature and comparative linguistics for various national and international conferences and symposiums held in Hungary, USA, Kyrgyzstan, Turkey, Kazakhstan, and other countries.
+Our Department members have published 2 monographs, 13 textbooks, and over 150 articles and presentations about language and literature and comparative linguistics for various national and international conferences and symposiums held in Hungary, USA, Kyrgyzstan, Turkey, Kazakhstan, and other countries.
 The Department also hosts lectures and seminars with academics from USA, Canada, Germany, Turkey, Hong Kong and other countries.

-Our faculty members have won the following contests and scholarships: Fulbright (Cholpon Naymanova, African-American Literature, University of Washington, 1996-1997 and Kanykei Kalieva, The Influence of Music on Women's Identity: A Comparative Analysis Between the US and Post-Soviet Kyrgyzstan, University of Massachusetts, 2014-2015), SUSI (Kanykei Kalieva, Modern American Literature, University of Louisville, 2011), Balasagyn Program (Jyldyz Chymanova, The Theory of Language, Linguistic University, Moscow, 2006).
+Our Department members have won the following contests and scholarships: Fulbright (Cholpon Naymanova, African-American Literature, University of Washington, 1996-1997 and Kanykei Kalieva, The Influence of Music on Women's Identity: A Comparative Analysis Between the US and Post-Soviet Kyrgyzstan, University of Massachusetts, 2014-2015), SUSI (Kanykei Kalieva, Modern American Literature, University of Louisville, 2011), Balasagyn Program (Jyldyz Chymanova, The Theory of Language, Linguistic University, Moscow, 2006).